Locally solvable maximal subgroups in division rings: Locally solvable maximal subgroups

 \textit{Case 2: }$Z$ is abelian.

 Let $N$ be the maximal subgroup of $M$ with respect to the property: $N$ is an abelian normal subgroup of $M$ containing $Z$.
-We shall show that $M/N$ is a simple group.
+We assert that $M/N$ is a simple group.
 For, let $P$ be a normal subgroup of $M$ properly containing $N$.
-Clearly $P$ is non-abelian.
-By Lemma \ref{lemma_normalized}, we have $F(P)=D$.
-Since $P$ is locally nilpotent, it follows by \cite[Corollary 24]{wehrfritz_89_GoldieSubring} that $F[P]$ is an Ore domain whose skew field of fractions is coincided with $D$.
-In view of Lemma \ref{lemma_3.1}, we conclude that $F[M]$ is a crossed product of $F[Z]$ by $M/Z$.
-It follows by Lemma \ref{lemma_3.3} that $M=PZ=P$; recall that $Z\subseteq P$.
-This fact shows that $M/Z$ is simple.
+The maximality of $N$ allows us to assume that $P$ is non-abelian, and so $F(P)=D$ by Lemma \ref{lemma_3.7}.
+Since $P$ is locally nilpotent, it follows from \cite[Corollary 24]{wehrfritz_89_GoldieSubring} that $F[P]$ is an Ore domain whose skew field of fractions is obviously coincided with $D$.
+With reference to Lemma \ref{lemma_3.8}, we deduce that $F[M]$ is a crossed product of $F[Z]$ by $M/Z$.
+This being the case, Lemma \ref{lemma_3.10} immediately implies that $M=PZ=P$; recall that $Z\leq P$.
+This fact shows that $M/Z$ is simple, as asserted.
 Note that $M\ne Z$ since $M$ is non-abelian.
-Because $M/Z$ is locally nilpotent, we conclude that $M/Z$ is finite of prime order (\cite[12.5.2, p.367]{robinson}).
-If we set $L=F(Z)$, then $L$ is a subfield of $D$, over which $D$ is finite dimensional.
-This fact yields $[D:F]<\infty$.
+Now, $M/Z$ is both locally nilpotent and simple, we know that it must be finite of prime order.
+Now, if we set $L=F(Z)$, then $L$ is a subfield of $D$, over which $D$ is finite dimensional.
+A consequence of this fact is that $[D:F]<\infty$.

-By what we have proved, we conclude that $n:=[D:F]<\infty$.
-We know that $D\otimes_F D^{op}\cong \M_n(D)$.
-Therefore, we may view $M$ as a subgroup of $\GL_n(F)$ to conclude that it is a solvable group.
-According to Theorem \ref{theorem_3.5_sol}, we conclude that $M$ is distinguish from its Hirsch-Plotkin radical, which contrasts to the fact that $M$ is locally nilpotent. \end{proof}